 Studies show neurological inflammation may be responsible for anxiety, depression, low energy, mood swings, brain fog, trouble concentrating, memory loss, dementia, Alzheimer’s.
 It may also cause or worsen slowed metabolism, weight gain, obesity, diabetes, metabolic syndrome, insulin resistance, high blood pressure, heart disease.

-The Effects of Inflammation on the Brain and Setpoint Weight
+The Effect on Brain and Setpoint Weight

 Studies show neurological inflammation even raises setpoint weight.
 Here’s how it works: